DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 "From Malvek," Milo said.

 "Among others."
 Elyra's expression was grim.
 "There are people who collect resonance practitioners.
 Not to teach them.
 To use them.
-And a partnership like yours—" she gestured at Jason, "—is rare enough to be valuable.
+And a partnership like yoursï¿½" she gestured at Jason, "ï¿½is rare enough to be valuable.
 Which makes you a target."

 "So what do we do?"
 Lina asked.

 "You get better.
 Fast enough to defend yourselves.
 Careful enough not to draw unnecessary attention."
 Elyra moved to the door.
 "And you trust each other.
-Because when someone tries to separate you—and they will try—the only thing that will keep you alive is knowing your team has your back."
+Because when someone tries to separate youï¿½and they will tryï¿½the only thing that will keep you alive is knowing your team has your back."

 She left, her cane tapping echoes down the hallway.